shoui520/shoui520.github.io/docs/vn-linux.md

 ```bash
 WINEPREFIX=~/.winevn winetricks -q wmp10 dotnet35 vcrun2003 vcrun2005 vcrun2008 vcrun2010 vcrun2012 vcrun2013 vcrun2015
 ```
 For some VNs, such as TYPE-MOON's, LAVFilters may be needed for video playback.
-Some VNs may break with this, so make sure you experiment!
 ```bash
 WINEPREFIX=~/.winevn winetricks lavfilters
 ```
+!!! failure "LAVFilters"
+	While this shouldn't happen too often, some VNs may break with LAVFilters installed, so make sure you experiment!
+You can uninstall it from Wine's control panel.

 Then, run this command to disable DLL overrides and use Wine's default settings: